biopharmaai/AIAgents4Pharma/README.md

 - **Talk2KnowledgeGraphs**: [@awmulyadi](https://github.com/awmulyadi)
 - **Talk2Scholars**: [@ansh-info](https://github.com/ansh-info), [@gurdeep330](https://github.com/gurdeep330)

-Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) for more detailed contribution guidelines.
+Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) and [developer documentation](docs/developer/) for detailed contribution guidelines and setup instructions.

 ## Feedback

 If you have questions, bug reports, feature requests, comments, or suggestions, we would love to hear from you.
 Please open an `issue` or start a `discussion`